INSIGHT-Shifting goal posts on employment may signal slower Fed rate hikes

-SAN FRANCISCO/WASHINGTON, Feb 11 (Reuters) - Officials at the Federal Reserve are debating a historic shift in one of its core economic gauges that could lead the central bank to move even more slowly than now thought once it lifts its rates from rock bottom levels.
+SAN FRANCISCO/WASHINGTON, Feb 11 (Reuters) - Federal Reserve officials are debating a historic shift in one of its core economic gauges that could lead the central bank to move even slower than now thought once it lifts its rates from rock bottom levels.

 According to interviews with half a dozen current and former Fed policymakers and staff, the concept that the economy can produce far lower levels of unemployment without stoking inflation is being built into Fed models and becoming increasingly entrenched in the central bank’s views.